iterative/dvc.org/content/blog/2021-10-05-extending-models-with-more-data.md

 You'll notice that the validation accuracy is really low.
 That's because the training metrics are based on bees and ants while the validation metrics are based on bees, ants, cats, and dogs.
-If we looked at the validation metrics by class, they'd likely be better for bees and ants than cats and dogs
+If we looked at the validation metrics by class, they'd likely be better for bees and ants than cats and dogs.

 That means we should probably add more data to the training dataset.